iheartperl7/iheartwebbook/README.md

 $ mdbook serve --open
 ```

-This will automatically generate the files as you make changes and serves them
-locally so you can view them easily without having to call `build` every time.
+This will automatically generate the files into the `book` directory, serve them allow you to do updates to the files as you view them. without having to call `mdbook build` every time.

 The files are all written in Markdown and mostly in the `src` directory.